Mud Bay Logging Company: Legacy

-The logging railroad has been converted to a rail trail, now the McLane Creek Nature Trail.
+A portion of the logging railroad has been converted to a rail trail, now the McLane Creek Nature Trail.
 The timberlands worked by Mud Bay have become part of 100,000 acre Capitol State Forest, a state-managed protected area including multi-use forest where logging continues but with modern forestry practices.

+The Delphi School, a primary schoolhouse built in 1910 and originally intended to educate company employees' children, remains as a historic landmark in Delphi, Washington.